owenwexler/mockabase/README.md

 This is not a commercial project and I'm not making money from it.
 The name Supabase belongs to its creators.

 # How does Mockabase work?
-Mockabase uses an embedded SQLite database with a users table that loosely mocks the ```auth.users``` table in Supabase.
+Mockabase uses an embedded SQLite database (in a file called mockabase.sqlite) with a users table that loosely mocks the ```auth.users``` table in Supabase.
 There are various routes for all expected user functions (including a mock "OAuth" login and signup) detailed in the routes section below.
 "Sessions" are currently handled with a JSON file at the root of the project called ```session.json```, which is either null if logged out or has the id and e-mail of the current user if logged in.
 I consider this an acceptable minimal way to mock sessions for testing and development purposes.

 ## Why SQLite and not PostgreSQL?
 Although Supabase uses Postgres under the hood, as of September 2025, Mockabase uses an embedded SQLite database for simplicity and portability.
+When Mockabase was using PostgreSQL, the user was required to have PostgreSQL installed and set up locally, and then set up a local database as part of the setup process for Mockabase.
+With SQLite, the database is simply a file that is created as soon as the user starts Mockabase, with most of the same functionality and no need for a local install.
 Any relevant Postgres-exclusive functions such as timestamps and UUIDs are handled within Mockabase's code rather than in the database.
+We recommend using [TablePlus](https://tableplus.com/) to look at the SQLite database directly if needed.

 # Major breaking changes in version 2.0
 ```signup```, ```login```, and ```get-current-session``` routes now return objects in the following format: